-Kapital magazine has released its annual survey of the seriously wealthy in the Scandinavian country, producing a top 100.
+Kapital magazine released its annual survey of the seriously wealthy in the Scandinavian country, producing a top 100.

 It is a list featuring a sizeable shipping contingent, as markets thrive and share prices rise.